-St Thomas' aims to provide an enriched curriculum for all children to experience.
+St Thomas' aims to provide an enriched, broad and balanced curriculum for all children to experience.
 The National Curriculum for England 2014 is our starting point for planning that meets the specific needs of individuals and groups of children.
-When planning, teachers set suitable learning challenges and respond to children's diverse learning needs.
+When planning, teachers set suitable learning challenges and adapted activities to respond to children's diverse learning needs.
 Some children have barriers to learning that mean that they have special needs and require particular action by the school.

-Teachers take account of children's additional requirements and make provision to support individuals or groups of children and thus enable them to participate in a highly ambitious, broad and balanced curriculum matched to their developmental stage.
+Teachers take account of children's additional needs and make provision to support individuals or groups of children and thus enable them to participate in a highly ambitious, broad and balanced curriculum matched to their developmental stage.